 Argue made his mark with his critically acclaimed 2009 debut Infernal Machines (New Amsterdam Records).
 2013 saw the release of Brooklyn Babylon (also from New Amsterdam), which, like Infernal Machines before it, earned the group nominations for both GRAMMY and JUNO Awards.
-Brooklyn Babylon continued to net accolades for Argue and Secret Society, including top spots for Arranger and Big Band in the 2013 DownBeat Critics Poll.
+Argue and Secret Society have continued to net accolades, including topping the Big Band category in the 2015 DownBeat Critics Poll.

 Proclaimed the “Best Album of 2013… almost crazily ambitious music about ambition itself,” by The New Republic’s David Hadju, Brooklyn Babylon tells the tale of Lev Bezdomni, a carpenter in a future Brooklyn, who is tasked with building the carousel that will crown the tallest tower in the world — it’s an urban fable about an artist torn between his ambition and his connection to the people in his neighborhood.
 The album grew out of a multimedia work Argue co-created with graphic novelist and illustrator Danijel Zezelj for the 2011 BAM Next Wave Festival.
 Live music, live painting, and projected animation combined to create a uniquely immersive experience that Studio 360’s David Krasnow called “a masterpiece… a new work of originality, power, and beauty.”
 The multimedia performance was next staged at the 2013 Holland Festival, a production Eye Magazine’s John L. Walters called “a triumph… a multimedia magnum opus.”

 In addition to their two recordings, Secret Society has been busy on the road, with Brazilian, European, and Canadian tours, global festival performances, and three appearances at the Newport Jazz Festival, where they premiered the 35-minute extended work Tensile Curves, in honor of the festival’s 60th anniversary.